mrumkovskis/wabase-wiki/View-Get.md

 - date_of_birth
 filter:
 - sex = 'male'
-comment: This view gives primary information about user data.
+comment: This view provides basic users data and filters out all males
 ```

 Just like `fields section` is the SELECT clause of an sql statement, as you might have guessed, filter clause is WHERE
 clause.
-Thus the view above is transformed to this sql request:
+Thus, the view above is transformed to this sql request:

 ```
 select u.id, concat_ws(' ',u.name,u.surname) as full_name, u.sex, u,date_of_birth from users where sex is 'male'